Lemon Juice And Acne: A Deadly Topical Treatment Which Burns And Irritates Human Skin

 To be fair, that second one is probably exaggerated, but the person’s clear shock (unless they were bribed by lime juice corp.) shows that lemon juice isn’t nature’s gift to skincare.

-Even if lemon juice does have shocking acne benefits in other areas, the acidity disqualifies it from being anything other than a bi-weekly treatment.
+Even if lemon juice does have shocking acne benefits in other areas, the acidity mostly disqualifies it.

 The oily skin benefits (are all overstated)

 Nobiletin application in a cream was found to reduce both sebum production and the size of sebaceous glands.
-This led to the scientists concluding that “these results provide early evidence that nobiletin is an effective candidate for acne therapy”.
+According to the scientists, “these results provide early evidence that nobiletin is an effective candidate for acne therapy”.

-This study was conducted in 2007; since then skincare companies have unleashed various creams on the market.
-Chinese companies are also cashing in with some second rate versions.
+This study was conducted in 2007, and since then skincare companies have unleashed various creams on the market.
 Some get good reviews, one user claimed that for oily skin, some nobiletin crystals from China “worked so well it’s scary”.

 Why bread and pasta are a massive cause of acne

 Sounds positive right?
 There’s two major flaws.
-Firstly, the study was performed on hamsters, who clearly aren’t human and don’t share the exact bacterial and nutritional make-up on the skin as us.
-It’s possible that the benefits will translate to human skin, but equally possible that they won’t.
+Firstly, the study was performed on hamsters, and cannot be guaranteed to translate to humans.
 Aloe vera had a stream of positive studies on rats, rabbits, and hamsters, but then two human ones to deliver the final blow.
 Lemon juice doesn’t.

-Secondly, the concentration of nobiletin are grossly insufficient to achieve the benefits of this study.
-The test subject was a nobiletin cream, the concertation in a whole lemon is likely around 0.1% at most; it’s probably far less.
+Secondly, the test subject was a fully-fledged nobiletin cream, while the concentration in a whole lemon is likely around 0.1% at the maximum.

-Unblocked skin pores is another claimed benefit, due to citric acid, a type of alpha hydroxy acid.
+Unblocked skin pores is another claimed benefit of lemon juice, due to citric acid, a type of alpha hydroxy acid.
 AHAs have anti-aging and exfoliating properties, so it’s claimed that they could dislodge sebum clogging up the pores.
 The problem?
 AHAs are water-soluble.
 Sebum is a lipid, you need a fat-soluble substance to dissolve it.
-AHAs can exfoliate your upper layers of skin, but nothing more.
+AHAs can exfoliate dead skin cells on your skin’s upper layers, but nothing more.

 Lemon juice is devoid of any decent acne powers

-A whole lemon fruit weighing 100 grams contains 53mg of vitamin C. A tablespoon, the likely quantity of lemon juice you’ll be applying to your face, contains approximately 10mg.
-There’s very little chance that such small amounts of vitamin C will accomplish enough to counteract the burning and skin barrier damage.
+A whole lemon fruit weighing 100 grams contains 53mg of vitamin C, while a tablespoon contains approximately 10mg.
+There’s little chance that such small amounts of vitamin C will accomplish enough to counteract the burning and skin barrier damage.

-It is a great nutrient for the skin, though not as great as fat soluble antioxidant vitamins like vitamin E and A. Topical vitamin C can deactivate free radicals and increase collagen formation, specifically.
+It is a great nutrient for the skin, as topical vitamin C can deactivate free radicals and increase collagen formation, specifically.
 Side effects are extremely rare; a yellow discolouring due to ascorbic acid being unstable and oxidising is the main one and hardly ever reported.

-A study on the vitamin C derivative sodium L-ascorbyl-2-phosphate found that it caused a “statistically significant improvement” in acne when applied topically in 5% concentration.
-It’s great as a supplement for acne, but you can expect an article on the wonders of topical vitamin C very soon here…
+A study on the vitamin C derivative sodium L-ascorbyl-2-phosphate found a “statistically significant improvement” in acne when applied topically in 5% concentration.
+You can expect an article on the wonders of topical vitamin C very soon here…

 Get the eBook – learn why eating fish can improve acne by 42%